EconometricsLibrary/EconometricsLibrary.github.io/README.md

 Support or Contact
 ------------------

 We have a mailing list: <econometricslibrary@librelist.com>.
-Please email the list if you have questions or error reports; the [Librelist homepage](http://librelist.com/) has more information about this process.
+Please email the list if you have questions or error reports; the [Librelist homepage](http://librelist.com/) has more information about this process; [list archives are available online as well](http://librelist.com/browser/econometricslibrary/).
 You can also file issues for each of the individual projects:
 * [Core Econometrics text issues](https://github.com/EconometricsLibrary/GraduateText/issues)
 * [Graduate Macroeconometrics text issues](https://github.com/EconometricsLibrary/MacroeconometricsText/issues)